Messionat45/brain-tumor-detector/README.md

 #### ``Thanks me later Shubham and Rudresh.``

+#### Note
+ U may get some error due to some dependencies, ask chat gpt to get the exact command to install them or contact me.

 <!-- ### `npm test`

 Launches the test runner in the interactive watch mode.\